What is in this leaflet

 Avoid drinking large quantities of alcohol.
 Drinking large amounts of alcohol may increase the risk of liver problems.

-Avoid drinking large quantities of grapefruit juice.
+Avoid drinking grapefruit juice.
 Grapefruit juice can alter the metabolism of simvastatin.

 Tell your doctor and pharmacist as soon as possible if you do not feel well while you are taking simvastatin.